nautobot/nautobot-docker-compose/README.md

 * `docker-compose.mysql.yml` - Starts the prerequisite MySQL service if using MySQL as your database is desired.
 * `docker-compose.base.yml` - Defines the default Nautobot, Celery worker, Celery beats scheduler, and Redis services and how they should be run and built.
 * `docker-compose.ldap.yml` - Duplicate of `docker-compose.base.yml` file but points to LDAP-specific Dockerfile.
 This is done to make building an LDAP-supported installation easier.
 * `docker-compose.local.yml` - Defines how the Nautobot and Celery worker containers should run locally with port mappings and volume mounts.
+This is helpful as an example when you wish to create another instance, for example a production instance, and you want to have the volume mounts and port mappings done differently.

 > Only `docker-compose.postgres.yml` or `docker-compose.mysql.com` should be used as they are mutually exclusive and providing the same database backend service.